2.17 Provisions, contingent liabilities and contingent assets General

 The maximum exposure to credit risk is equal to the carrying value of the financial assets.
 The objective of managing counterparty credit risk is to prevent losses in financial assets.
 The Company assesses the credit quality of the counterparties, taking into account their financial position, past experience and other factors.

-a) Trade receivables and contract assets
+a) Trade receivables, financial assets and other current assets

 The Company's customer profile consists of a large number of customers spread across diverse industries include public sector enterprises, state owned companies and large private corporates.
 Accordingly, the Company's customer credit risk is low.
 The Company's projects business comprises long-term contracts which have an execution period exceeding one year.
 General payment terms include mobilisation advance, monthly progress payments with a credit period ranging from 0 to 90 days and certain retention money to be released at the end of the project.
 In some cases, retentions are substituted with bank/corporate guarantees.

-The Company follows ‘simplified approach' for recognition of impairment loss allowance on trade receivable.
+The Company follows ‘simplified approach' for recognition of impairment allowance on trade receivable.
 Under the simplified approach, the Company tracks changes in credit risk.
-Further, it recognizes impairment loss allowance based on lifetime ECLs at each reporting date, right from initial recognition.
+Further, it recognizes impairment allowance based on lifetime ECLs at each reporting date, right from initial recognition.

-The Company uses a provision matrix to determine impairment loss allowance on the portfolio of trade receivables.
+The Company uses a provision matrix to determine impairment allowance on the portfolio of trade receivables.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted for forward looking estimates.
 At year end, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.

-I ndividual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivable and the amount of the loss is recognised in the statement of profit and loss within other expenses.
+Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivable and the amount of the loss is recognised in the statement of profit and loss within other expenses.

-C) Credit risk from balances with bank and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.
+b) Credit risk from balances with bank and financial institutions is managed by the Company's treasury department in accordance with the Company's policy.

 (v) Liquidity Risk